dinesh-rahul/dinesh-rahul/README.md

 - 👋 Hi, I’m @dinesh-rahul
 - 👀 I’m interested in interior designing and drafting
-- 🌱 I’m currently learning intrior designing
+- 🌱 I’m currently learning interior designing and trying to understand github
-- 💞️ I’m looking to collaborate with web designers for architect firm
 - 📫 How to reach me rahuldinesh666@gmail.com

 <!---